Coronavirus fears force cancellation of NAIA women's national tournament in Billings

+BILLINGS — As coronavirus fears persisted nationwide Thursday, the National Association of Intercollegiate Athletics followed the lead of professional sports leagues and major collegiate conferences by shutting down the remainder of its winter sports season.

-BILLINGS — The NAIA announced Thursday that it is canceling its winter sports championships due to the coronavirus outbreak, including the women's basketball national tournament that was scheduled to be played in Billings beginning next week.
+The NAIA announced that it had canceled its winter championships due to the COVID-19 outbreak, including the women's basketball national tournament that was scheduled to be played in Billings beginning next week.

-In an announcement on its website, the NAIA said it is suspending “all remaining winter championship events, including those that are currently underway.”
+In a statement on its website, the NAIA said it is suspending “all remaining winter championship events, including those that are currently underway.”

 The organization also said in its statement: “The health and safety of our student-athletes, as well as all involved in our championship events, is the NAIA’s highest priority.